-THA 280 SELECTED TOPICS IN THEATRE ARTS .25-4 units
+THA 280 SELECTED TOPICS IN THEATRE ARTS

 13.5-216 hours laboratory Group investigation of a special topic in the area of theatre arts.
 As appropriate, the specific subject will be announced in the Schedule of Courses.

 THA 290 SELECTED STUDIES IN THEATRE ARTS